Topic: Worship. Categories: Experience God> Know God>

 Exodus 24:16-17 Now the glory of the Lord rested on Mount Sinai, and the cloud covered it six days.
 And on the seventh day He called to Moses out of the midst of the cloud.
 The sight of the glory of the Lord was like a consuming fire on the top of the mountain in the eyes of the children of Israel.

-God revealed Himself in a way the people could understand.
-As at that time no human eyes could see God without death because of the sense of dread the people had of God.
-They knew their own heart was full of rebellion, deception and shame and the realisation that God knew, was too much for them.
-They did not want intimacy with the Living God; therefore they saw Him as a consuming fire.
+This is because of the sense of dread the people had, in knowing their own heart of rebellion, deception and shame.
+They did not want intimacy with the Living God.
+Therefore they saw God as a consuming fire.

 Moses however desired intimacy with the Living God and gave his total allegiance to Him.